remnrem/luna-doc/docs/ref/canonical.md

 started without any space indentation):

  - `group:` if this is a group-specific rule, list the groups here
- - `unless:` a list of other canonical signals - this rule with be ignored if this signal has already been made
+ - `unless:` a list of other canonical signals - this rule will be ignored if this signal has already been made
  - `req:` any _requirements_ for the signal (see below)
  - `set:` options to set the sample rate and/or units of the new canonical signal